kmgowda/grpc-file-watcher/README.md

 ```

+you can execute the scripts [gen-ca-files.sh](gen-ca-files.sh) to generate the CA files and [gen-tls-server-files](gen-tls-server-files.sh) to generate the server key and certifidates.
+The scripts [gen-tls-client-files.sh](gen-tls-client-files.sh) can be used to generate the certificates for client side.

 ### Common SSL errors
 The common  SSL errors  from  secure and insecure client/server are  SSL routines:OPENSSL_internal:WRONG_VERSION_NUMBER) and from the bad use of certificates for grpc (SSL routines:OPENSSL_internal:CERTIFICATE_VERIFY_FAILED).
 The above certificates generated with above open commands resolves these command SSL errors.